React nodes

 The official documentation of React doesn't formally define or use the phrase 'React nodes.'
-We use it because of two reasons:
+I use it for two reasons:

 - Type declarations in the React library label the third parameter of